somahargitai/secretServerNuxt/README.md

 - Due to Mongo Database behaviour, TTL is not accurate.
 Above the given time limit, data may live for additional 30-60 seconds.
 - As it is a demo project, I have added expiration and view limits.
 Even if API is permissive, frontend expects you to avoid time limit above 5000 minutes and view limit above 20.
+- Encryption requires a key, used in `api\utils\crypto.js`.
+For real-life usage, it should not be hardcoded like here but provided as an environmental variable.

 ## Alternate running options